MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 - Watermarks apply to Word, Excel, and PowerPoint:

     - Excel: Watermarks are visible only in Page layout and Print preview modes, and when printed.

 	- PowerPoint: Watermarks are applied to the master slide, as a background image.

+	- Multi-lines are supported when you use the preview version of the client

 - You can specify just a text string, or use [variables](#using-variables-in-the-text-string) to dynamically create the text string when the header, footer, or watermark is applied.

+- When you use the preview version of the client, visual markers that you configure are not applied if there is already a visual marker of the same type.
+In addition, the visual marker is applied only once for documents, when the document is first saved.
+If a user then removes or modifies the visual marker, the label's visual marker is not reapplied unless the label is reapplied.

 Use the following instructions to configure visual markings for a label.